Table of Contents

 Students are responsible for their registration.

-Normally courses are added, changed, or dropped by the student through CONNECT.
+Normally courses are added, changed, or dropped by the student through Self-Service.

-Within 24 hours of making a change students should confirm their registration on MY CLASS SCHEDULE.
-If it does not reflect the addition, change, or deletion, or if students have problems viewing their schedule through CONNECT, they should contact the Registrar's Office.
+Within 24 hours of making a change students should confirm their registration in Self-Service.
+If it does not reflect the addition, change, or deletion, or if students have problems viewing their schedule through Self-Service, they should contact the Registrar's Office.

 Some academic departments require pre-registration of returning students for courses in their departments.
 For further information, please consult department heads.